bryanbruzinga/bryanbruzinga/README.md

 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=bryanbruzinga&theme=dark&layout=compact&hide_border=true"/>

+<p>My portfolio is available, just a couple of bugs to fix on mobile, check it out <a href="https://portfolio-bryanbruzinga.vercel.app/">here</a>.</p>

 <p align="left"> I'm changing career to web development, more specifically Front-End Development, but i'm aiming to become a Full-Stack dev later on.
 Graduating in Software Engineering😄.</p>